Dean151/Dean-Blog/_posts/2018-10-16-privacy-at-home-with-pi-hole.markdown

 It means that blacklisted remote servers never have to know that you even exist!
 The ad are dropped before even loading, and not at rendering time, granting your network better performances.

 Of course, some ad-based blacklist are provided, making Pi-hole a powerful and **untraceable** ad-blocker.
-But we're also going to see how to take advantage of Pi-hole to grant yourself a better control of your own privacy.

 ### Setting up your Raspberry Pi

 This step if **optional**, but it's always good to start with a *fresh install*.
 You can, of course, skip immediately to [Pi-hole installation][pi-hole-install].

-##### Raspbian Stretch installation
+#### Raspbian Stretch installation

 Download the [latest release of Raspbian Stretch][raspbian-download] on your disk.
 Then, we need to copy it on your SD card, properly.